angarsky/diveintopython/learn/variables/array.md

 5
 ```

-3. Using a "for" loop with a multidimensional NumPy array:
+3. Using a `for` loop with a multidimensional NumPy array:

 ```python
 import numpy as np